SpookyBear0/pygdrpc/.github/README.md

 * `false` = disable

 Default configuration should already suit the majority of the people.
+## Support
+If you need help with the program, join the support discord.
+The link can be found here: https://discord.gg/NRQxzjg

 ## Compiling
 If you want to get the latest devoloper version right off the master branch, you can build it yourself.